 Description of the Procedure

-A small section of the skull will be removed to access the brain.
-The blood vessel will be found using imaging tools.
-The aneurysm will be removed from nearby healthy tissue.
-A clip will be placed to clamp the artery and separate it from the bloodstream.
+A small section of the skull will be removed to get to the brain.
+Imaging tools are used to find the blood vessel.
+The aneurysm will be removed.
+A clip will be placed to clamp the artery.
 The clip will stay in place to prevent bleeding and rupture in the future.

-The skull will be returned.
+The skull will be returned and secured with plates and screws.
 The scalp will be stitched back into place.
+A bandage will be placed over the area.

 How Long Will It Take?